srtraj/expansion_tile_widget/README.md

 onExpansionChanged  | ValueChanged<bool>? | When the widget starts expanding, this function is called with the value true.
-When the tile starts collapsing, this function is called with the value false children | List<Widget> | The widgets that are displayed when the tile expands headerTileColor | Color? | The color of the header tile headerTrailing | Widget? | A widget to display after the title isHeaderTrailingAnimation| bool |default animation added to headerTrailing Widget if it is true. initiallyExpanded| bool | Specifies if the expansionWidget is initially expanded (true) or collapsed, default is false animationDuration| Duration? | The length of time of animation ,default is 200 ms
+When the tile starts collapsing, this function is called with the value false children | List<Widget> | The widgets that are displayed when the tile expands headerTileColor | Color? | The color of the header tile headerTrailing | Widget? | A widget to display after the headerTitle isHeaderTrailingAnimation| bool |default animation added to headerTrailing Widget if it is true. initiallyExpanded| bool | Specifies if the expansionWidget is initially expanded (true) or collapsed, default is false animationDuration| Duration? | The length of time of animation ,default is 200 ms